Layer potential operators for transmission problems on extension domains: Introduction

-We are interested in boundary value problems involving rough boundaries that may be fractal and may even have different parts of different Hausdorff dimensions.
-Well-known more specific references on linear elliptic partial differential equations on fractal domains are \cite{LEVITIN-1996, NYSTROM-1996, WALLIN-1991, VANDENBERG-2000, LAPIDUS-1991, LAPIDUS-1995}, some further articles close to the present note are \cite{BANNISTER-2022, Caetano-2021, CHANDLER-WILDE-2017, ARXIV-CAETANO-2022, Gibbs-2023}.
-The highly active research around domains with rough boundaries motivates an extension of the variational approach in \cite{BARTON-2014} beyond the Lipschitz case, and potential follow-up questions about convergence and optimization make it desirable to have a generalization which is flexible and rather easy to handle.
+The highly active research around domains with rough boundaries motivates an extension of the variational approach to layer potentials beyond the Lipschitz case, and follow-up questions about convergence and optimization make it desirable to have a generalization which is flexible and rather easy to handle.

+The purpose of our work is to propose a lightweight and streamlined generalization of basic results on layer potential operators.
+The domains we consider are \enquote{first order} Sobolev extension domains $\Omega$ in $\R^n$ \cite{JONES-1981, HAJLASZ-2008}, having a boundary $\partial\Omega$ of positive capacity \cite{MAZ'JA-1985}.
+Basic examples in the planar case are quasidisks or complements of Cantor sets of positive Hausdorff dimension.
+Domains having sharp inward or outward cusps or \enquote{collapsing} boundaries are not covered; in particular, certain fractal trees \cite{ACHDOU-2008} do not fall within the scope of our work.